Aaron Carter's Highs & Lows: Inside His Troubled Journey

+But then, as Carter would be the first to admit now, the show unraveled.
+His jaw healed, but he didn't stop taking the pills.
+"Everybody thought, Oh my god, he has AIDS, he's a crackhead, he's a meth head," Carter recalled.
+"That's when I realized, either you get your s--t together or you make the decision to slowly die."

+Of course, realizing he had a problem was only part of the battle.

-This summer, the singer and reality TV star has been getting more attention for what he's been going through off stage than for music or any other career move he has in the works.
-But that's been a troubling pattern for the 29-year-old, ever since he followed older brother Nick Carter into the limelight back in the '90s and found fame to be a mixed blessing.
+For several years now, the singer and reality TV star has been getting far more attention for what he's been going through off stage than for music or any other career move he has in the works.
+But that's been a troubling pattern for the 31-year-old, ever since he followed older brother Nick Carter into the limelight back in the '90s and found fame to be a mixed blessing.

 As both Aaron and Nick know all too well by now, there's no such thing anymore as becoming a celebrity for a little while.
 Commercial popularity can wane, enough to make the money dry up, but the interest in what you're up to—be it well-meaning or morbid—is always there.
 The fascination, coupled with Carter's tendency to be startlingly candid and self-effacing when asked the right questions, has led to a conflicted give-and-take between Aaron and the spotlight over the years.

+The brothers' relationship has suffered for it—Nick obtained a temporary restraining order against Aaron in September, alleging Aaron had made threatening remarks—and Aaron's overall health has remained fragile.
+He was spent a night in the hospital earlier this month, purportedly for exhaustion, a couple months after revealing on The Doctors that he had been diagnosed with multiple personality disorder, schizophrenia, acute anxiety and manic depression.

-Carter has at times courted controversy in a common speak-before-you-think way, going on ill-advised Twitters rant or making outlandish claims about Michael Jackson "passing down the torch" to him—but he has also dealt with some very real issues, including money troubles, substance abuse, depression and the ongoing battle to stay relevant in show business, in the public eye.
+For years Carter has courted controversy in a speak-before-you-think way, going on ill-advised Twitters rant or making outlandish claims about Michael Jackson "passing down the torch" to him—but he has also dealt with some very real issues, including money troubles, substance abuse, depression and the ongoing battle to stay relevant in show business, in the public eye.

-And for the record, he didn't mean Jackson had passed the pop music torch to him.
+For the record, he didn't mean Jackson had passed the pop music torch to him.

 He knew Jackson before the pop legend died in 2009, and when they spoke "it was just talking about how I feel and how he feels," Carter explained to Cosmopolitan.com in November 2015.
 "Not really telling me what to do, because Michael didn't even know what to do sometimes.
 He was confused, he dealt with a lot of anxiety, he dealt with a lot of judgment and people bashing him.
 And I'm dealing with the same stuff too.
 All because—why?
 All because I said Michael passed the torch to me?
 It's a metaphor.
 It doesn't mean I want to put his shoes on and start moonwalking.
 I'm not Michael Jackson.
 I'm Aaron Carter.
 Come on, we lost Michael Jackson because of these kinds of pressures."